 Earned graduate degree appropriate for the discipline (e.g., M.A., M.S., J.D., Ed.D., or Ph.D.).

 At least five (5) years (internal and/or external to ASU) of teaching experience.
-It is generally expected that at least four (4) of these five (5) years will have been at the rank of lecturer at ASU or its equivalent rank at another college or university.
+It is generally expected that at least four (4) of these five (5) years will have been at the rank of lecturer at ASU.

 High-quality contributions to teaching mission of the School within and outside the classroom (e.g., curriculum or program development or redevelopment).
 These contributions must show evidence of a lasting positive effect on the students and the program as reflected by variety of activities and by various measures, such as the following: